silenzio/Cloud-SQL/app-engine/readme.md

 After education watching of https://www.youtube.com/watch?v=dURd1aTdJqg parameter adjustments have been made by myself.

+Use case is a documentation of my typing training from: https://www.typingclub.com/

 # Commands used in App Engine App hosted on cloud.spokuj.de:

 1. gcloud sql connect typing --user=silenzio